Confidentiality and Legal Privilege Issues for Clients

 Acknowledgement and recording

-The complaint must be entered into the Complaints Register by a Regional Manager who has access.
+The complaint must be entered into the Complaints Register by a Team Leader/Manager who has access.
 CEO must be notified.

 Feedback received from a client about a staff member should be passed on to that staff member.
 A record of the feedback should be maintained.